imnoStoto/access-ctrl-data-int/README.md

 # Physical Security Data Integrity (Mock)

-This is an exploration in basic security-oriented data parsing and sanitation.
+This is an exploration into basic security-oriented data parsing and sanitation.

 ## Why this exists
 Enterprise physical security systems are only as reliable as the integrity of their data: